Best extreme snow cars

 Porsche 718 Cayman GT4 Rallye

-The 3.8-litre, naturally aspirated flat-six engine and its 3.8-litre engine were left alone, although the underbody had to be reinforced and the downforce from the aero package reduced.
-A roof-mounted air intake was installed on the roof, in addition to the LED light bar on the bonnet.
+The 3.8-litre naturally aspirated flat-six engine was left alone, although the underbody had to be reinforced and a roof mounted air intake was installed, as well as an LED light bar on the bonnet.

 A list of extreme, heavily modified vehicles wouldn’t be complete without something from Ken Block’s garage, and the stunt-driver’s Ford F-150 RaptorTRAX fits the bill all too well.